-A rock forms a glacier table when the heat flux reaching the ice underneath is reduced compared to that received by the bare ice surface around it.
+A rock forms a glacier table when the heat flux reaching the ice underneath is reduced compared to that received by the bare-ice surface around it.
 If, on the contrary, this heat flux is amplified, the rock will sink into the ice surface.
 Depending on the rock size, both phenomena are observed on temperate glaciers.
-During summer, the main source of heat flux causing the ice to melt is the shortwave radiation coming from the sun.
-Due to the lower albedo of the rock, this flux is slightly amplified compared to what is received by a similar area of bare ice and thus does not directly favor the formation of glacier tables.
-However this induces a heat flux across the thickness of the rock that elevates its surface temperature $T{\rm rock}$ (the bottom surface staying at $T{\rm ice}$) and strongly affects the net infrared radiation and turbulent fluxes.
-As can be seen in fig. 5, the sign of the sensible flux can even change (if $T{\rm rock} > T{\rm a} > T{\rm ice}$, the wind warms the ice surface but cools the rock) and induces a negative net shortwave flux (the rock flux lost being proportional to $T{\rm rock}^4$).
+During summer, the main source of heat flux causing the ice to melt is the short-wave radiation coming from the sun.
+Due to the lower albedo of the rock, this flux is slightly amplified compared to what is received by a similar area of bare ice and thus does not directly favour the formation of glacier tables.
+However this induces a heat flux across the thickness of the rock that elevates its surface temperature T{rock} (the bottom surface staying at T{ice}) and strongly affects the net infrared radiation and turbulent fluxes.
+As can be seen in Fig. 5, the sign of the sensible flux can even change (if $T{\text{rock}} > T{\text{a}} > T{\text{ice}}$, the wind warms the ice surface but cools the rock) and induces a negative net short-wave flux (the rock flux lost being proportional to $T{\rm rock}^4$).
 At the end, if the rock is large enough (so that its surface temperature can rise enough), all these combined effects lead to the formation of a glacier table.
 As illustrated by the difference between periods A and B, the wind intensity can vary significantly at the surface of the glacier.
-The sensible flux being one motor of glacier table formation (with emitted longwave radiation), this affects the critical size $d{\rm crit}$.
-The ratio $\langle Q{\rm H}^{\rm i} + Q{\rm E}^{\rm i} \rangle / \langle Q{\rm SW}^{\rm i} \rangle$ used in abscissa in fig. 8b. demonstrates this effect.
-When this ratio is small (< 0.1), the structure formation is controlled by the longwave emission of the rock, while a large value (> 1) would correspond to a regime dominated by the effect of sensible flux.
+The sensible flux being one motor of glacier table formation (with emitted long-wave radiation), this affects the critical size d{crit} .
+The ratio $\langle Q{\rm H}^{\rm i}+Q{\rm E}^{\rm i}\rangle/\langle Q{\rm SW}^{\rm i}\rangle$ used on the abscissa in Fig. 8b demonstrates this effect.
+When this ratio is small (< 0.1), the structure formation is controlled by the long-wave emission of the rock, while a large value (> 1) would correspond to a regime dominated by the effect of sensible flux.
 Note that at this point, a 1D model with $d{1D} = h$ and no geometrical amplification would have achieved the same result.
-However, the 3D structure has its importance: the heat transfer with the environment (shortwave and turbulent) that cools the rock is exchanged on a surface area with is much larger than the base area of a rock.
-In our model we considered the total external surface of the rock, which is larger by a factor $1+4\beta$ typically of order 2-3 than $A{\rm base}$.
-As detailed in the supplementary materials, a 1D model would, in order to verify eq.
-6 significantly overestimate $T{\rm rock}$ (by 150°C during sunlight for rock 3, which is not a physically acceptable value).
+However, the 3D structure has its importance: the heat transfer with the environment (short-wave and turbulent) that cools the rock is exchanged on a surface area with is much larger than the base area of a rock.
+In our model we considered the total external surface of the rock, which is larger by a factor of $1 + 4\beta$ typically of the order of 2-3 than A{base} .
+As detailed in the Supplement, a 1D model would, in order to verify Eq.
+(6), significantly overestimate T{rock} (by 150 °C during sunlight for rock 3, which is not a physically acceptable value).
 This 3D effect also explains the influence of the rock shape on its ability to form a table.